venkata-kamduri/Smart_Agriculture_Advisor/README.md

 🔗 LinkedIn: Venkata Kamduri

 License
-This project is licensed under the GNU General Public License (GPL).
+This project is not open source.
+All rights reserved.